Electrical engineers design, construct and manufacture electrical systems. They also maintain, operate and manage these systems.

 $77K-$160K per year

 Senior and principal electrical engineers can earn

-Pay for electrical engineers varies depending on their role and experience.
+Pay for electrical engineers varies depending on skills and experience, and where they work.

 What you will do